 DIY Panel Solar Cooker

 The panel solar cooker is the easiest to make, with a design of a semi-circle of reflective panels that can be adjusted to focus the sun’s energy to the cooking pot.
-The panels can be inexpensive cardboard wrapped in foil or got a more permanent structure, made from aluminum, wood with a mirrored side or a car windshield Mylar reflector.
+The panels can be inexpensive cardboard wrapped in foil or a more permanent structure, made from aluminum and wood with a mirrored side, or a car windshield Mylar reflector.
 The surface beneath the cooking pot should likewise be covered in a reflective surface to squeeze out more heat energy.

 DIY Box Solar Cooker